• Frequently Asked Questions •

 We do share these test reports, all published by ISO certified labs.
 These reports tell the consumer exactly what's in the product, instead of playing their emotions by emphasizing only the 'organic' aspect.
 Available here.
 Oddly enough 99,99% of vendors refuse to share actual proof of safety and quality (test reports).
 They prefer to spend their money on marketing instead of quality control.

-Do the products work?
+Are the products effective?

 Unfortunately there is never a guarantee, because every person and every health condition is unique to a certain extent.
 Many variables are in play, so some trial and error is unavoidable.
 Despite that, here are some tips to maximize the chance of positive effects: